matyascorvinus/Deep_Reinforcement_Learning/p3_collab-compet/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

+P/S: Please check the Notebook and the Report as I put down the result of my implementation and how I developed the network.

 ### Getting Started

 0. Development Environment: